openxla/shardy/docs/propagation.md

 `body_arg_i`.

-Shardy will propagate shardings between all sources and targets of a `sdy.data_flow_edge` as if it was a regular op with the sources as operands and targets as results, and an identity `sdy.op_sharding_rule`.
+Shardy will propagate shardings between all sources and targets of a data flow edge as if it was a regular op with the sources as operands and targets as results, and an identity `sdy.op_sharding_rule`.
 That means that forward propagation is from sources to targets and backwards propagation is from targets to sources.

-Several methods must be implemented by the user describing how to get and set shardings to arguments and results of the `ShardableDataFLowOpInterface` op through their _owners_.
+Several methods must be implemented by the user describing how to get the sources and targets of each data flow edge through their _owner_, and also how to get and set the shardings of edge _owners_.
 An owner is a user-specified target of the data flow edge used by Shardy's propagation.
 The user can choose it arbitrarily but it needs to be static.

 For example, given the `custom_op` defined below: